-277: Nauseously optimistic
+277: Nauseously Optimistic

 We're sending this out as the first results start to come in from the US election.
 A friendly reminder that from now until the final call, we're all living in the metaphorical equivalent of an airport lounge.
 Calories don't count, and money doesn't matter.
 Conversations with strangers are encouraged.
 No one will judge you for having a beer at 10am.